 If your model includes gears with efficiency loss, select adaptive zero-crossing in the Model Configuration Parameters menu.

-Apart from clutches, MathWorks® does not recommend including these fidelity enhancements in simulation with fixed-step solvers, real-time or hardware-in-the-loop simulation.
+Apart from clutches, MathWorks® does not recommend including fidelity enhancements in fixed-step/fixed cost, real-time, or hardware-in-the-loop (HIL) simulation.

 Deleting unnecessary lossy elements